ga-wdi-boston/unix-cli-diagnostic/challenge.md

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?

  <!-- Answer Starts Here -->
-  Relative path because the project is living within your local computer.
+  Relative path because the project is living within your local computer!
  <!-- Answer Ends Here -->

 <hr>